felipenob/Digital-Toolkit-Linguistics-Assignments/readme.md

-# Big project
+# Digital Toolkit Project

 What is this?
-This project is authored by Anna Prysłopska.
+This project is authored by Felipe Nobrega.

 This is my Big Project.
 This can be my BA thesis, a novel, the next big app that Facebook will buy (I don't subscribe to their rebranding), or anything else.